zaoyang/30-days-of-vue/day-04/day-04.md

       this.alertMessage = 'You typed something!';
     },
     alertEnterGreeting() {
-      this.alertMessage = 'You typed something and pressed Enter!';
+      this.alertMessage = 'You typed and pressed Enter!';
     },
   }
 });